-Who Can Benefit From Group Therapy?
+Who Can Benefit from Group Therapy?

-Before discussing the ideal characteristics of a group therapy participant, you should first understand this approach is not designed to replace other therapeutic models entirely.
+Before discussing the ideal characteristics of a group therapy participant, you should first understand that this approach is not designed to replace other therapeutic models entirely.
 Rather, it is primarily used as an additional service in the recovery process.
 Not everyone may thrive in a group environment.
 Individuals who have not yet detoxed for example may not be successful in this environment.

 In addition to this, individuals who are not yet committed to recovering from addiction may not benefit.
 Ideal candidates will be able to relate to at least one of the following scenarios:

 - Are currently in treatment or have recently completed a treatment plan